daizoru/node-sampler/README.md

 ### Playing with Twitter Stream

-  Here I am using some environment variables to define the Twitter tokens (à la Heroku), so don't forget to change this to fit your own environment.
+  NOTE 1: you need to install ntwitter manually before running the example:

+   $ npm install -g ntwitter

+  I didn't include it as a dependency to keep dependencies light.

+  NOTE 2: you need to have some some environment variables containing your Twitter tokens

 ``` coffeescript